Jonah Heim Player Props: Rangers vs. Phillies

 Phillies Pitching Rankings (2022)

+- The Phillies pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The Phillies had a 3.97 team ERA that ranked 17th among all MLB pitching staffs.
+- The Phillies' 3.97 team ERA ranked 17th among all MLB pitching staffs.

+- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

-- Wheeler will start for the Phillies, his first of the season.
+- Falter starts for the first time this season for the Phillies.

-- The 32-year-old righty last appeared Sunday, Nov.
-6 against the Houston Astros, when he started and went 5 1/3 innings.
+- The 25-year-old southpaw last appeared Saturday, Oct.
+22 against the San Diego Padres, when he started and went two-thirds of an inning.

 © 2023 Data Skrive.
 All rights reserved.